-Veterans of Foreign Wars Post 7234 in Ocean View, Delaware has been selected to host “The Wall that Heals”, a three-quarter scale travelling replica of the Vietnam Veterans Memorial Wall in Washington, DC.
-The exhibit will be on display for the visiting public from October 3 to 6, 2019, on the grounds of the VFW Post, 29265 Marshy Hope Way in Ocean View.
+Veterans of Foreign Wars Post 7234 in Ocean View has invited the public to visit “The Wall That Heals”, a large-scale travelling replica of the Vietnam Veterans Memorial Wall in Washington, DC and a companion mobile education center, during a special exhibit at the Post from October 3 to 6.
+The Post is located at 29265 Marshy Hope Way (2 miles north of Fred Hudson, at the end of Cedar Neck Rd.) in Ocean View.

 For more information, visit the Post website at VFW7234.com/twth or contact Fulton Loppatto, Adjutant, by email at firstname.lastname@example.org.